xiix0/scam/README.md

-Q:	How does a hacker fix a function which
+Q:	Why do the police always travel in threes?
-	doesn't work for all of the elements in its domain?
+A:	One to do the reading, one to do the writing, and the other keeps
-A:	He changes the domain.
+	an eye on the two intellectuals.